rangle/ngCourse2/handout/13-setup.md

 The main way to use webpack is through the cli.
 By default, running the command executes _webpack.config.js_, so we'll put our configuration in there.

 The core concept of webpack is the **bundle**.
-Each bundle represents a specific set of logical boundaries that we define.
-For the purposes of this project, we have two main bundles: one for client side logic specific to our application, and another for 3rd party libraries.
+A bundle is simply a collection of modules, where we define the boundaries for how they are separated.
+In this project, we have two bundles: One for our application specific client-side logic and another for 3rd party libraries.
 Bundles are configured through webpack using **entry points**.
-Webpack starts by treating each entry point as the root node of a graph and resolves all referenced modules as nodes of that graph, identifying which modules will be included in that bundle.
-We then configure how each bundle is prepared and outputted.
+Webpack starts with each entry point that's been configured and from there maps out a dependency graph by going through each module's references.
+All of the dependencies that webpack encounters this way is packaged in that bundle.

-This section of our configuration file will look like this:
+Let's look at the entry points we've defined in this project:

 ```javascript
 {